-Have you ever thought of having a wedding on a sunny day while sitting on the grass and enjoying the calm vibes of happiness all around you?
+Think about having a wedding on a sunny day while sitting on the grass and enjoying the calm vibes of happiness all around you.
 If you love doing unexpected/non-traditional things and want to enjoy your life while chilling and relaxing, then this picnic wedding idea is perfect for you.

-We’ve rounded up tips on how to plan a micro picnic-style wedding!
+We’ve rounded up tips on how to plan a picnic style wedding!

 1. Let your guests know it is a picnic-style wedding

 2. Decide if you’ll want it indoors or outdoors (important tip on how to plan a picnic style wedding!)

-If you choose to do it outdoors, this is most likely a late spring, early summer event so the weather can be bearable and manageable.
+If you choose to do it outdoors, this is most likely a late spring, or early summer event so that the weather can be bearable and manageable.

-Why we suggest a more private location is because picnics can be more intimate that a sit down wedding.
-You and your guests have your legs crossed and sitting on the floor/ground.
+We suggest a more private location because picnics can be more intimate than a sit-down wedding.
+You and your guests have your legs crossed and sit on the floor/ground.

 Choosing a private location – meaning the guests are not exposed to the public, or there won’t be any other event happening at your venue.
 Of course, if you choose your backyard, that’ll be great!
-But if you choose to rent a venue, ensuring that there is enough privacy and access to change rooms, bathrooms etc.
+But if you choose to rent a venue, ensure that there is enough privacy and access to changing rooms, bathrooms, etc.

 As mentioned earlier, don’t limit the “picnic-style wedding” to the outdoors only.
 This can be successfully executed indoors as well.

 PRO TIP: Consider hiring a photographer or a videographer to capture your day.
-You still want these moments captured beautifully, and only pro photogs and videogs can do that!
-There are many photographers that offer an elopement/destination/travel packages!
+You still want these moments captured beautifully, and only pro wedding photographers and videographers can do that!
+Many photographers offer elopement/destination/travel packages!

 Depending on where you are setting up, consider your guests’ comfort.
 Here are some of the items we suggest that can help you provide the best comfort for your guests:

-Start laying out your seating area with a rubber rug (this will be a barrier for the cold/hot, so there is no direct contact), or if you can install flooring first, the better.
+- Start laying out your seating area with a rubber rug (this will be a barrier for the cold/hot, so there is no direct contact), or if you can install flooring first, the better.

-- To finish the seating, cover all the base with a plush soft blanket where your guests will be sitting on.
+- To finish the seating, cover all the bases with a plush soft blanket where your guests will sit.

-Having throw pillows to add to their comfort will be great!
-The pillow has to have some support to it so that they can put it on their lower back to support their spine.
+- Having throw pillows to add to their comfort will be great!
+The pillow has to have some support to it to put it on their lower back to support their spine.

-Throw pillows are also something you can rent (lots of them at Luxe Rentals), which will save you money instead of buying them.
+- Throw pillows are also something you can rent (lots of them at Luxe Rentals), which will save you money instead of buying them.